48 Code Analysis

 - follow the data references, some jump tables use those

-46.3.5 Platform specific controls
+48.3.5 Platform specific controls

 There are two common problems when analyzing embedded targets: ARM/Thumb detection and MIPS GP value.
 In the case of ARM binaries rizin supports some auto-detection of ARM/Thumb mode switches, but beware that it uses partial ESIL emulation, thus slowing the analysis process.
-If you will not like the results, particular functions’ mode can be overridden with afB
+If you do not like the results, particular functions’ mode can be overridden with afB

 command.